 the harder ridges.
 Thus, mountain gaps are common in this area of

 north of Harrisburg, Pennsylvania

 The geologic history for the Susquehanna River near

-Harrisburg, PA (lower right corner) is very similar to that for the
+Harrisburg, PA (lower right corner) is very similar to that for

-the bottom edge).
+(top edge toward the bottom edge).

 Potomac River at

 These ridges in the Appalachian Mountains that cross